The Biochemical Features of Tardigrades and Their Roles in Maintaining Cellular Functional Integrity

 Figure 14: Electric field E existing in Dsup-DNA complexes (Mínguez-Toral et al., 2020). (a) and (b): E= 6 kT, according to the proximity of the Dsup proteins relative to DNA. (c) and (d): E= 3kT (Dsup proteins farther apart from the DNA).
 On the left, are complexes with one Dsup molecule.
 On the right, are complexes with two Dsup molecules.

-Investigation of DNA Repair Mechanisms
+Investigation of DNA repair mechanisms

 Omics studies outline the upregulation of different DNA repair pathways upon radiation-induced damage (that is upon DNA damage), among which are the upregulation of the Rad51 protein in the hydrated M. tardigradum, Mre11, DNA repair endonuclease XPF, ubiquitin, DnaJ family, Rhp57, proteasome maturation factor, mutS and POLE (Förster et al., 2012; Jönsson, 2019).
 DNA and RNA helicase are also found in the transcriptome analysis of tardigrade species (Förster et al., 2012).
 Thus, this suggests that tardigrades possess all if not most DNA repair pathways that exist in biology and that entail non-homologous end joining, homologous recombination, mismatch repair, nucleotide excision repair, and base excision repair.
 As an exception, Echisnicoides sigismundi shows a relatively much weaker ability to withstand DNA damage (see Figure 9) since it does not possess mechanisms related to non-homologous end joining for repairing DNA double-strand breaks, and it is also less tolerant to long-term anhydrobiosis (Jönsson, 2019).
 As a matter of fact, this species lives in marine ecosystems and since it is reasonably exposed to less environmental fluctuations, including exposure to UV radiation, this adaptation may be of no use for it.
 What is more, not all species of tardigrades are equally equipped with such mechanisms.
 For instance, M. tardigradum disposes of a more extended set of pathways for these purposes than Hypsibius exemplaris, and its evolution has also been more directed towards developing repair strategies complementarily to direct protective strategies.
 Again, this is very likely due to the fact that one inhabits a more fluctuating environment than the other and that one is thus more subject to DNA lesions (Förster et al., 2012).